 The amount of tax revenues available for distribution to local governments is dependent on each jurisdiction's local communications service tax rate.
 The tax revenues, less the DOR's administrative cost deduction, are distributed monthly to the appropriate jurisdictions.
 The proceeds of taxes imposed pursuant to Section 202.19(5), F.S., shall be distributed in the same manner as the local option sales taxes.
-The revenue per State estimates for FY 2019/2020 for the City of Green Cove Springs is \$370,000 or \$8,608 more than estimated for FY 2018/2019.
+The revenue per State estimates for FY 2021/2022 for the City of Green Cove Springs is \$393,077 which is \$23,077 more than the amount budgeted for FY 2020/2021.
 The City's Telecommunications Tax rate is 5.22.